 From January 2023 until December 2023, Sébastien Pluot fulfils the function of curator for the second-year candidate laureates.

-Sébastien Pluot served as a guest teacher at the San Francisco Art Institute, Barnard College and CUNY in New York, Université Paris I Panthéon Sorbonne, Lyon Post-Master and has lectured for many international symposiums, among them at the University of Florida, Centre Georges Pompidou, Jeu de Paume, INHA, HEAD of Geneva, Frac Aquitaine, etc. In addition, he has developed the project Living Archives, a research exhibition and publication program exploring various uses of the document and archives in contemporary art.
+Sébastien Pluot served as a guest teacher at The Terra Foundation Summer Residency in Giverny, The San Francisco Art Institute, Barnard College and CUNY in New York, Université Paris I Panthéon Sorbonne, Lyon Post-Master and has lectured for many international symposiums, among them at Princeton University, Columbia University, NYU, the University of Florida, Centre Georges Pompidou, Jeu de Paume, INHA, HEAD of Geneva, etc. He curated symposiums on Alison Knowles (RedCat, CUNY), Mel Bochner (Centre Georges Pompidou) and Christopher D’Arcangelo (LACMA).
+With Renée Green, he has developed the project Living Archives at the San Francisco Art Institute in 2009.

 Curators 2022: